puluanau/terraform-aws-eks/migrate/README.md

 * Make a script to collate all the resources for every nested stack and then, in reverse order, run something like this for each one:
   * aws cloudformation delete-stack some-nested-stack --retain-resources every,logical,id,in,the,stack
   * I made a script that I HAVEN'T TESTED called `./kill_cloudformation.py`.
 It may be horrible.
 It doesn't know order yet either.
+  * Probably makes sense to whitelist certain things that actually are going away in the transition
+* If we don't smooth over the subnets with lifecycle ignores, maybe something to generate the subnet block?
+* I noticed we didn't handle efs backup in this module

 If all these things happen, I think we have a realistic migration path away from CDK that doesn't involve a lift-and-shift